 The English Language Institute was first established as the English as a Second Language Program at Binghamton University in 1984.
 The ELI is part of the Division of Academic Affairs and its courses are University-Wide Courses, in line with its mission to support students in all schools across campus.
 Our credit-bearing academic English classes in pronunciation, speaking and listening, and reading and writing are offered for advanced English-language learners at both the undergraduate and graduate level.

-Together with the Center for Teaching and Learning and University Tutoring Services, English-language tutoring plays an important role in our program; trained tutors meet one-on-one with students to assist with a variety of linguistic, social or academic difficulties.
+Together with University Tutorial Services, we provide English-language tutoring that plays an important role in our program; trained tutors meet one-on-one with students to assist with a variety of linguistic, social or academic difficulties.

-Our support programs include the English Conversation Pairs Program, Conversation Circles, and the International Language Association, which all provide more access to English and opportunities for cross-cultural understanding and opportunities.
+Additional support programs include the English Conversation Pairs Program, ESA Conversation Circles, the ELI Mentoing Program, Academic Achievement Training, and the International Language Association, which all provide more access to English and opportunities for cross-cultural understanding, among other voluneet and academic opportunities.

 A unique aspect to Binghamton University's ELI is the inclusion of English Speaking Assistants (ESAs) in our academic courses.
 Juniors and seniors apply and interview to be ESAs as part of a practicum in college teaching course.
 The course provides a theoretical and practical exposure to the teaching of English and at the same time provides for more one-on-one interaction for students, strengthening the classroom community and the campus culture at large.